pinobatch/hello-world/cheat-sheet.md

     git log --since='3 days ago'
     git log --until=2015-12-31

 **Tag** the latest commit with a version number.
-Occasionally you may want to release your software, which creates a tarball or zipfile suitable for use by people who do not use Git.
-A tag identifies a release.
+Occasionally you may want to release your software, which creates a tarball or zipfile suitable for use by people who do not use Git or even a compiler.
+A tag identifies a release, and some remotes use it to associate a binary release with the corresponding source release.

     git tag v0.05wip4